 RECOMMENDATIONS to find showers:

 RV Parks/Campgrounds – RV Parks usually charge for showers on top of the parking rates.
 Knowing this, we would stop at an RV Park and ask to use the showers.
-Some RV Parks do not want non-staying visitors coming in and using the facilities so don’t take it personally if they say no. Most are fine about it (though may think it is a little weird!) and will either sell you shower tokens or give change.
+Some RV Parks do not want non-staying visitors coming in and using the facilities so don’t take it personally if they say no. Most are fine about it and will either sell you shower tokens or give change.
 The most common price we found in BC/Yukon was $2 for six minutes.
 The showers in Eagle Plains (NWT) were free, even to non-camping visitors.